yushiangfu/study-notes/~network.md

 ## <a name="boot-flow"></a> Boot Flow

-During boot up flow, a few init calls register the network family by function **sock_register()** to add the supported socket type on the system.
+During the boot-up process, several init calls utilize the `sock_register()` function to register the network family and add support for the specified socket type to the system.
-Sometimes we might see AF_OOO instead of PF_OOO, but they are the equivalent.
+It is worth noting that AF_OOO and PF_OOO are sometimes used interchangeably, although they represent the same concept.

 ```
 +--------------------+     +---------------+